Political campaign: Campaign message

 The message of the campaign contains the ideas that the candidate wants to share with the voters.

 It is to get those who agree with their ideas to support them when running for a political position.

 The message often consists of several talking points about policy issues.

 The points summarize the main ideas of the campaign and are repeated frequently in order to create a lasting impression with the voters.
 In many elections, the opposition party will try to get the candidate "off message" by bringing up policy or personal questions that are not related to the talking points.
 Most campaigns prefer to keep the message broad in order to attract the most potential voters.
 A message that is too narrow can alienate voters or slow the candidate down with explaining details.

 For example, in the 2008 American presidential election John McCain originally used a message that focused on his patriotism and political experience: "Country First"; later the message was changed to shift attention to his role as "The Original Maverick" within the political establishment.
 Barack Obama ran on a consistent, simple message of "change" throughout his campaign.

+According to a 2024 study, political practitioners in the United States poorly predict what kind of messaging is persuasive to the public.
+The study found that practitioners performed barely better than chance at predicting persuasive effects; practitioners performed about as well as laypeople in predicting persuasive effects; and that practitioners' experience, expertise, information environment, and demographics did affect their accuracy.

 Campaign finance

 Fundraising techniques include having the candidate call or meet with large donors, sending direct mail pleas to small donors, and courting interest groups who could end up spending millions on the race if it is significant to their interests.
+Funds can also funnel through something called a Political Action Committees (PACs) which the Supreme Court allowed in Citizens United v.
+FEC (2010).